We have a simple 2 step process to help you purchase the correct pins:

 Our pins have 3 mm dot inlays of abalone (US customers only), black dot, faux tortoise or plain head.

-Fully refundable/exchangeable for any reason.
+Fully refundable/exchangeable if they do not fit or for any other reason.

 Below is a guitar bridge pin size chart but below the chart is important information about specific guitars along with specific data about the pins.